 Cryptocurrency Investment for Retirement

-An SEP IRA (or Simplified Employee Pension Individual Retirement Account) allows an employer to contribute funds into their employees’ (and their own) retirement accounts.
-These contributions are tax-deductible and taxes are not paid on those investments until the employee actually retires (at that point, distributions from the SEP IRA are taxed as income).
+A SEP IRA (or Simplified Employee Pension Individual Retirement Account) allows an employer to contribute funds into their employees’ (and their own) retirement accounts.
+These contributions are tax-deductible.
+Taxes are not paid on those investments until the employee makes a withdrawal, usually in retirement; at that point, distributions from the SEP IRA are taxed as income.

-Here is an example of how an SEP IRA works for a self-employed person.
-(This process works in a very similar way for businesses of any size, not just for self-employed individuals.)
+Let’s look at an example of how a SEP IRA works for a self-employed person.
+Keep in mind that this process works in a very similar way for businesses of any size, not just for self-employed individuals.

 Mike can use his SEP IRA even if he works at a second job apart from his own small business.
 If Mike’s business grows, he will offer the same percentage of compensation for all eligible employees for their own SEP IRAs.
 Although an employee can determine what types of assets comprise their SEP IRA account, only the employer can decide the amount of annual employer contributions.

 The employee can decide to invest in digital currency as part of their SEP IRA (more on this later).
 After contributions are made, the SEP IRA functions almost exactly like a Traditional IRA in terms of investment, distribution, and rollover rules.

 So what are the benefits of a SEP IRA compared to other IRA types?

 - Higher annual contribution limits – The main advantage of a SEP IRA is its higher annual contribution limits.
 An employer (or self-employed person) can contribute whichever is smaller between either (a) $56,000 (2019) or $57,000 (2020) or (b) 25% of compensation.

 This is particularly useful in situations where an employer cannot match your contribution—such as when you are the employer.